This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 These Vegan Cheddar Biscuits are a plant-based remake of Red Lobster’s Cheddar Bay Biscuits.
-They’re incredibly flaky, cheesy, and buttery––it’s hard to believe they’re dairy-free, egg-free and 100% plant-bassed!
+They’re incredibly flaky, cheesy, and buttery––it’s hard to believe they’re dairy-free and egg-free.

 Thanksgiving is somehow already right around the corner.
 Which means that the holiday season is not far behind it!
 This year, I feel that it’s more important than ever to celebrate by feeding my family wholesome, healthy meals that happen to be delicious.

 And you can bet that every holiday dinner menu in my house will feature a piping hot basket of freshly made vegan cheddar biscuits.
 These cheesy, garlicky biscuits are full of fluffy layers and make the perfect vegan Thanksgiving side dish.
 I can’t wait to enjoy them alongside my Vegan Pot Pie and Sweet Potato Casserole.

 You don’t need any special ingredients to make these dairy-free cheddar biscuits other than your favorite vegan cheese.
 Simply fold together the dough, shape into rounds, and bake until golden!
 Reminder: You can find the printable, detailed recipe in the recipe card below.